Importing windows from Europe is financially worth it for spec homes, but only if three conditions are met:

 The process is remote, so the system matters

-From refining your window schedule to final delivery, every step happens remotely.
+Every step happens remotely, from spec review to final delivery.
 Without a structured system, you’ll spend days chasing answers and reworking specs.

-We handle the whole thing online, on your time:
+We handle the entire process online and on your schedule:

 spec review